 - 1.7.
 The Local Plan for Horsham District consists of the Horsham District Planning Framework (HDPF), which guides decisions on planning applications and was adopted in November 2015.
 The HDPF covers the period 2011 to 2031 and provides the strategic framework for growth in Billingshurst.
-The Billingshurst Neighbourhood Plan must be in general conformity with the strategic policies of the adopted HDPF. - HDPF Policy 15 requires the provision of 16,000 new homes between 2011 and 2031, including around 150 homes on land south of Billingshurst.
+The Billingshurst Neighbourhood Plan must be in general conformity with the strategic policies of the adopted HDPF. - 1.8.
+HDPF Policy 15 requires the provision of 16,000 new homes between 2011 and 2031, including around 150 homes on land south of Billingshurst.
 Of the overall total housing requirement, at least 1,500 homes are to be allocated through neighbourhood plans, in accordance with the settlement hierarchy.
-Billingshurst, classified as a 'Larger Village', is expected to make an appropriate contribution towards achieving this requirement.
+Billingshurst, classified as a 'Larger Village', is expected to make an appropriate contribution towards achieving this requirement. - 1.9.
+It should be noted that, as at June 2019, Billingshurst parish had made a significant contribution of approximately 1,250 units towards addressing the total housing requirement in the HDPF over the plan period since 2011.
+This includes housing completions, sites under construction and sites with planning permission but not yet started.
+It represents a 31% increase in the number of dwellings in Billingshurst.